-In the video below, crafter and creator Heather Cash continues her Wacom + Cricut series by showing you how you can extend the lesson in the previous video by creating a multi-color SVG for use with a Cricut cutting machine or to share or sell to others in Cricut Design Space!
+In the video below, crafter and creator Heather Cash continues her Wacom + Cricut series by showing you how you can use a Wacom One pen display and Affinity Photo software — included with every Wacom One purchase — to create clip art that you can sell to other creators!
 Check out the video below, or read on for a text-based explanation.

 In this tutorial, I’m going to show you how to use Affinity Photo software to create digital assets you can sell online.

 Where can I sell clipart and what is it for?

 When creating clip art to sell online, you want to make your creations as useful as possible for people who are going to use them to create some kind of graphic design.
 You’re going to create some main elements that can be the main subject of the clip art, and then you’re going to make some smaller, more decorative elements, like flowers or leaves, that can tie in to the design and be used for things like borders, dividers, or little bullet points.
 Just cute little elements that the designer cna use in their layout.
 You will get more sales if you make things that can be useful in a variety of ways for graphic design layouts.
 There are a lot of different websites on which you can sell your creations online.
 Some of the most popular ones include Etsy, Creative Market, Creative Fabrica, Envato Elements, and Shutterstock.